THE EARLY YEARS

 It didn’t take Vrba long to use his wits and get a job running errands.
 This enabled him to leave the barracks and explore escape opportunities.
 When he saw the perimeter of the compound was poorly guarded, he soon hatched an escape plan.
 First, Vrba stockpiled clothing, one item at a time, with a sympathetic plumber in the work camp area who had a private locker.
 He then persuaded the Hlinka guards that he required an assistant for his food run errands.
 He selected Josef Knapp, also from Topoľčany, because he had access to money.

 After several weeks of careful planning, the pair went under the wire and were soon running joyously into the woods.
 It was a Sunday so they impetuously decided to attend the soccer match at the nearby stadium.
 Freedom!
 There they drank beer, ate sausages and winked at the girls.
-Sleeping in the woods after midnight, they were woken by train whistle.
+Sleeping in the woods after midnight, they were woken by a train whistle.
 Josef wondered aloud what it was carrying.
 Cattle?
 Coal?

 “Or Jews,” Vrba said.

 The next day, as planned, they split up.
 It was important not to be recognized.
 Knapp went to nearby Velke Uherce, where he was unknown, while Vrba caught a train to Topoľčany, where he had not been since age three.
-There Vrba was able contact Knapp’s girlfriend, Zuzka.
+There Vrba was able to contact Knapp’s girlfriend, Zuzka.
 Her father was a banker.
 Zuzka wanted to go to Topoľčany at once.

 Slovak Propaganda Poster

-A Slovak propaganda poster exhorts readers not to “be a servant to the Jew”.
+A Slovak propaganda poster exhorts readers not to “be a servant to the Jew.”

 Zuzka’s parents had mixed feeling about providing a hideout for Vrba so he gratefully assented to being housed in a garden shed, eating meals among the spades and forks and rakes.
 The town of Velke Uherce was only half an hour away but Zuzka did not return the first day, or the next.